 Just like many things in life, friendships change, and it’s crucial to acknowledge this when building lifelong friendships.
 Science points to a host of qualities that are integral to keeping lasting friendships alive, such as proximity, shared memories and even similar brainwaves.
 On the flip side, researchers also argue that failure to adapt to the current state of a friendship can threaten its longevity.

-“If you think of all the things we have to do – we have to work, we have to take care of our kids, or our parents – friends choose to do things for each other, so we can put them off.
-They fall through the cracks,” he says.
+“Friendships are always susceptible to circumstances,” William Rawlins, Professor of Interpersonal Communication at Ohio University, tells The Atlantic.
+He adds, “If you think of all the things we have to do – we have to work, we have to take care of our kids, or our parents – friends choose to do things for each other, so we can put them off.
+They fall through the cracks,”.

 A low-maintenance friend should not be mistaken for someone who’s not committed.
 Rather, they don’t expect the friendship you share to conform to a given set of conditions.
 The bond you share doesn’t have to look a certain way – or equate to time spent together – in order to be considered genuine.

 When you think about your friends, you may think about the people who you are always in contact with.
 But a lifelong friend doesn’t need to be someone who you regularly see and speak with.
 In fact, low-maintenance friendships are some of the most valuable relationships you can have.
 This is because while you don’t speak to one another everyday, they are there when you need them.